-BHEI and its IT service providers continue to remain vigilant to the risk of increased cyberattacks, ensuring the IT framework remains suitably robust and personnel receive appropriate training so as to guard against and mitigate the risk of an attack.
+BHEI and its IT service providers continue to remain vigilant to the risk of increased cyber-attacks, ensuring the IT framework remains suitably robust and personnel receive appropriate training so as to guard against and mitigate the risk of an attack.
+In January 2025, the BHEI Board approved a new IT Risk Management Framework with supporting policies.
+The Frameworks and Policies are aligned with the requirements as set out in the Digital Operational Resilience Act (DORA).